rockettheme/docs/Docs/wordpress/themes/hadron/particle_wordpress.md

 ---
-title: Lexicon: WordPress Posts Particle
+title: Hadron: WordPress Posts Particle
-description: Your Guide to Recreating Elements of the Lexicon Demo for WordPress
+description: Your Guide to Recreating Elements of the Hadron Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/lexicon:Lexicon
+breadcrumb: /wordpress:WordPress/!themes:Themes/hadron:Hadron

 ---